 Even if you pass off purchasing and inventory to your supplier, you will still need to manage change, communicate design, and tell your contract manufacturer what to buy.
 So what can happen is that you end up managing the hard part of the task, passing off POs and inventory management to your contract manufacturer, and still paying a high price for your CM.

 Bring purchasing in-house to protect your IP

-Lastly, there is inherent risk in giving a partner so much access and visibility into your supply chain.
-If your product comes with a lot of security concerns and you outsource purchasing and inventory, you may unintentionally be giving too much power, product knowledge and control to your CM.
+Lastly, there is an inherent risk in giving a partner so much access and visibility into your supply chain.
+If your product comes with a lot of security concerns and you outsource purchasing and inventory, you may unintentionally be giving too much power, product knowledge, and control to your CM.